 Sports.
 In September of 1892, boxer James “Gentleman Jim” Corbett defeated John L. Sullivan to win the World Heavyweight Boxing Championship in New Orleans, Louisiana.

-Even if he hadn’t won, though, the press leading up to the match would have popularized the name enough for it to make a splash.
-More than half of those Corbetts — 31 out of 59 — were born before the match even took place.
+Even if he hadn’t won, the press leading up to the match would have popularized the name enough for it to make a splash.
+More than half of those baby Corbetts — 31 out of 59 — were born before the match even took place.

 Usage of the name increased again in 1894, which is the year Corbett defended his title against boxer Charley Mitchell.